 Preparation for Graduate Study

+The Lyles School of Civil Engineering also offers graduate work leading to the degree Master of Science in Civil Engineering (M.S.CE) and the Doctor of Philosophy degree (Ph.D.)
 Graduate study is an option for outstanding students who wish to undertake advanced study.
-The regular undergraduate curriculum (or the honors program) provides a strong foundation for graduate study.
-Students who complete either of the programs with appropriate academic records are encouraged to pursue graduate work.
+The regular undergraduate curriculum (or the honors program) provides a strong foundation for graduate students who complete either of the programs with appropriate academic records.
 It is also quite common for civil engineering graduates to pursue further study in other professions, such as business or law.

-For answers to questions about graduate study, visit the Civil Engineering Graduate Office in the Civil Engineering Building, Room 1141, call 765-494-2166 or visit www.engineering.purdue.edu/CE/Academics/Graduate.
+For answers to questions about graduate study, visit the Lyles School of Civil Engineering Graduate Office in Hampton Hall of Civil Engineering, Room 1141, call 765-494-2166 or visit www.engineering.purdue.edu/CE/Academics/Graduate.